ULL-prompt-engineering/langchain-mini/README.md

 * <a href="https://serpapi.com/shopping-results">shopping results</a>,
 *  <a href="https://serpapi.com/videos-results">video results</a>, and more.

-The code at [serpapi.mjs](serpapi.mjs) illustrates how to use the SerpApi to answer a simple question:
+The code at [serpapi/serpapi.mjs](serpapi/serpapi.mjs) illustrates how to use the SerpApi to answer a simple question:

 ```js
 import deb from "./deb.mjs";